worldbank/Python-for-Data-Science/anaconda_virtual_environments.md

 ### Step 6: Create the kernel
 Now create the kernel for your environment by running:
-`python -m ipykernel install --user --name MyEnv --display-name MyEnd`
+`python -m ipykernel install --user --name MyEnv --display-name MyEnv`

 ### Step 7: Open a notebook with the kernel
 Navigate back to the Home tab on Jupyter Notebooks in your browser.
 Make sure to refresh the page.
 Now click the New button and select the name of your kernel, which is MyEnv in this example.